IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/introduction_to_bim.rst

 - **Actors**, like occupants, clients, architects, and liable parties
 - **Groups**, like systems, inventories, or zones

 These objects may have lots of data and relationships.
-The data might be a classification system, physical material, associated documents, simulation results, construction types, or location.
+Examples of data might be classification systems, physical materials, associated documents, simulation results, and construction types.
 The data may be relevant to multiple disciplines, such a architecture, engineering, and construction.

 .. note::